-In Norfolk, England, a friendly neighbourhood cat named Pumpkin has been making himself at home in the local Tesco store.
+In Norfolk, England, a friendly neighborhood cat named Pumpkin has been making himself at home in the local Tesco grocery.
 After spending over a year casually visiting the shop on his daily rounds, Pumpkin, a rescued street cat, has been banned from the establishment, a divisive decision.

 While some customers agree with the decision due to hygiene concerns, it seems the majority of locals are cat lovers and are declaring a boycott on Tesco in retaliation.

-Pumpkin’s mom Jo Harding told local news the former street cat frequents all the shops around and is a popular favourite at the local pub and beauty salon.
+Pumpkin’s mom Jo Harding told local news the former street cat frequents all the shops on the block and is a popular favorite at the neighborhood pub and beauty salon.

 “People were saying they were boycotting Tesco.
 I just can’t believe the overwhelming support we’ve had.
 We knew he was well-loved in the community but not to this level!
 The community spirit was just amazing.